openshift/training/beta-3-setup.md

 Once there is an endpoint listed, the curl should work.

-### Registry placement by region (optional)
+### Registry Placement By Region (optional)

-There is no real reason for the registry to land on any particular node.
-However, for consistency, you might want to keep OpenShift "infrastructure" components on dedicated nodes.
+In the beta environment, as architected, there is no real need for the registry to land on any particular node.
+However, for consistency, you might want to keep OpenShift "infrastructure" components on the master's node.
 We can use our previously-defined "infra" region for this purpose.

 To do this, edit the created DeploymentConfig definition with `osc edit`: